eakarr/patika-marvel-responsive-api-reactjs/README.md

 # Marvel API

 **Project's Target** : To show and paginate certain data by sending a request to the API within a React.JS project.
 The data has been fetched from https://developer.marvel.com/ api by using Axios.
 Also, this project has a responsive structure.
 The fetched data will be stored in local storage to prevent an excessive amount of data fetching and sending requests while changing the pages.
 Search bar allows you to search any super hero you want.
 It has a autocomplete feature.
 Clicking on any super hero or searching and clicking on any hero will direct you to detail page.
 In detail page, you can view super hero image, details, and comics.
-Also, you can change language of the project with FR,EN, and TR buttons.
-Those  Have Fun!
+Also, you can change language of the project via FR,EN, and TR buttons.
+Have Fun!

 **Screenshots** :